A Twig of

 There are the remains of a castle, the Chateau Ganne, in the municipality of La Pommeraye,

-This lies 37 km south of Caen, in the region of Calvados, and stands at the heart of "Norman Hills" by the River Orne.
+This lies 37 km south of Caen, in the region of Calvados,where apple brandy is made, and stands at the heart of "Norman Hills" by the River Orne.